 Sound Masking Test

-We took the scores from our test to determine the best sound machine for masking noise.
 The white noise and sound machines with the highest grades created the quietest environment conducive for sleep.
 We used only the white noise setting on the sound machines for this test.

 Sound Quality Test

 Our reviewers critically listened to each sound machine we reviewed, evaluating its overall quality and looping as well as how realistic the machine’s common profiles sound, for example, the rainfall profile.
 White noise generators were judged based on their white noise profile.
 Our reviewers took detailed notes and scored each sleep machine based on these criteria.

 Sound machines are designed to help you fall asleep, but some do more.
 The Marpac Dohm white noise generator ranked among the best for sound quality and sound masking, but it doesn’t offer any extra features.
 Since these extra features might affect your buying decision, we factored them into our comparison.